SIRA Logo

 How do I submit a request?

-Submit an AHTR to the insurer managing a person’s claim.
+Submit the AHTR and any additional attachments to the insurer managing a person’s claim.

 Check with the insurer on the best way to submit the form to them as this may vary from insurer to insurer.